 Improving your general health

-to improve your overall health may help you cope with the symptoms of
+Taking other steps to improve your overall health may help you cope with the symptoms of cirrhosis.

-your teeth daily to avoid dental problems that could lead to infection (abscess).
-Be gentle when you floss so you don't make
+- Brush and floss your teeth daily to avoid dental problems that could lead to infection (abscess).
+Be gentle when you floss so you don't make your gums bleed.

 Using complementary and alternative medicines wisely